How to view & search WooCommerce customer order history

 View WooCommerce customer order history on the profile page

-The Users Insights custom profile page is the place that includes all of the available customer information for each WordPress user/customer.
-The user profile section has a dedicated section from WooCommerce in the activity section.
-This is where you can view each customer’s additional info about their order history like a list with the several most recent orders and info about the order status.
-Each of the orders has a link to the corresponding WooCommerce order page where you can view and edit all the order details.
+Each order has a link to the corresponding WooCommerce order page to view and edit all the order details.
 The list also includes a link to the WooCommerce Orders List page that shows only the list of orders for this user.
-You can access the customer profile page by clicking on the customer username from the Users Insights user table.
+You or any admin can access the customer profile page by clicking on the customer username from the Users Insights user table.

 woocommerce groups profile page